ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    ]
 }
 ~~~~~~~~~~~
-{: #response-full title="Example of response following a Full Query request to the TRL endpoint" artwork-align="left"}
+{: #response-full title="Example of response following a full query request to the TRL endpoint" artwork-align="left"}

 # Diff Query of the TRL ## {#ssec-trl-diff-query}